-Federal vs. State Clemency
+Define Clemency in terms of Federal vs. State Clemency

 Clemency actions happen at both the federal and state levels.
 Whether the President or a state governor (or an administrative board) handle clemency requests depends on the nature of the crime and conviction.
 The President may only handle federal crimes and state authorities can only handle state.

 Clemency's definition and grant of authority originate from Article II, Section 2 of the United States Constitution.
 It reads, the President "shall have the power to grant reprieves and pardons for offenses against the United States, except in cases of impeachment."
 Other than, this power is virtually unfettered, there exists no judicial or legislative means to overrule a presidential pardon.
 The ability to request a presidential pardon or commutation, however, is much more laborious and time-consuming as it is governed by specific eligibility requirements and processes.